zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

-# RFC: Runtime.enable MitM Plugin for Transparent CDP Patching
+# RFC: Runtime.enable Plugin for CDP Proxy Interceptor

 ## 1. Overview
-This **Request For Comments (RFC)** outlines how to transparently replicate the outcome of the `lib.patch.txt` and `src.patch.txt` patches—namely **preventing detection of `Runtime.enable`**—using **only** a Man-in-the-Middle (MitM) plugin that intercepts and manipulates Chrome DevTools Protocol (CDP) traffic between Playwright and the actual browser.
+This **Request For Comments (RFC)** outlines how to transparently replicate the outcome of the `lib.patch.txt` and `src.patch.txt` patches—namely **preventing detection of `Runtime.enable`**—using a plugin for the CDP Proxy Interceptor that intercepts and manipulates Chrome DevTools Protocol (CDP) traffic between Playwright and the actual browser.

 By design, **Playwright** natively calls `Runtime.enable` for each new page and worker context.
 Anti-bot scripts often detect that call.
-The patches in `lib.patch.txt` and `src.patch.txt` remove or defer `Runtime.enable` within Playwright’s internals so that websites do not detect the DevTools Runtime domain activation.
+The patches in `lib.patch.txt` and `src.patch.txt` remove or defer `Runtime.enable` within Playwright's internals so that websites do not detect the DevTools Runtime domain activation.
 However, modifying the library is cumbersome to maintain, and can break new versions of Playwright.
 Instead, we will:

-1. **Intercept** the client’s `Runtime.enable` requests at the CDP level.
+1. **Intercept** the client's `Runtime.enable` requests at the CDP level using the CDP Proxy Interceptor.
 2. **Fake** the success responses so Playwright thinks `Runtime.enable` was called.
 3. **Manually** create new execution contexts and send the same `Runtime.executionContextCreated` events that Playwright expects—without ever actually enabling the Runtime domain on the real browser endpoint.

-Everything happens via a **MitM proxy plugin** that rewrites requests/responses and optionally injects messages on the wire. **No patches or changes to Playwright itself** are needed.
+Everything happens via a **CDP plugin** that leverages the CDP Proxy Interceptor's plugin system to rewrite requests/responses and inject messages on the wire. **No patches or changes to Playwright itself** are needed.

 ---